notatestuser/create-responsive-flight-template/README.md

 the JS into one file and removes the use of RequireJS.
 Additionally, it optimizes the CSS files by combining them into one file.
 Then it generates the AppCache application manifest.

+### Running the development server

+There is a built-in development server included to allow you to get up-and-running extremely quickly.
+Any LESS stylesheets will be compiled on-the-fly and reflected immediately in a browser with a live-reload plugin.

+To start the server, run this in your project folder:

+    > volo serve

 ## Deploy to GitHub Pages